dotnet/runtime/src/coreclr/debug/ee/amd64/gen_amd64InstrDecode/README.md

 were generating more instructions, and couldn't be compiled.

 However, there is no restriction that all the samples must come from single executable.
-These could easily be separated by opcode map...
+These could easily be separated by opcode map.

 ## Risks